Valley Spring Junior High

 -Please speak at like 70-80% of your top pace, I'll be much more likely to catch your arguments and therefore vote for you if you actually slow and don't rely on me shouting "slow" or "clear" a lot.
 Also, slow down extra on underviews, theory, and author names because I'm extra bad at flowing those.

 -Please keep a local recording in case your speech cuts out to the point where I miss arguments.
-If you do not there is no way for me to recover what was missed.
+If you do not there is no way for me to recover what was missed regardless of the reason.

 -I find myself flowing off the doc more with online debate than I do normally